apereo/cas/docs/cas-server-documentation/developer/Contributor-Guidelines.md

 - The patch modifies system behavior without consensus, collective feedback or internal validation as unit or integration tests.
 - The patch modifies a large number files, more than one could practically review in a timely manner.
 - The patch presents a feature or behavior that is deemed too specialized or custom with unwarranted assumptions.
-- The patch introduces (i.e. formatting) changes that are not related to the proposal's objective.
+- The patch introduces too many (i.e. formatting) changes that are not related to the proposal's objective.
 - The patch violates the general design principles of the codebase or introduces inconsistent/contradictory concepts that are difficult to maintain.

 <div class="alert alert-success">